French

 violinist Helen Airoff, and recorded Schumann's Piano Concerto in

-A Op.
-54 in Vienna for Remington Records.
+A, Op.
+54, in Vienna for Remington Records.

-Céliny Richez
+Richez

-May 15, 1884 in Lille, in the north of France.
-Her father, Emile Richez,
+born on May 15, 1884 in Lille, in the north of France.
+Her father,

 After her talent had been discovered, already at the age of ten Céliny